gzimbric/wine-arm64-macos/README.md

 # Wine — experimental native macOS ARM64 branch

-A private development branch of Wine for native Apple Silicon host processes and cross-architecture Windows execution.
+A development branch of Wine for native Apple Silicon host processes and cross-architecture Windows execution.
 This repository contains Wine source and seven experimental Darwin patches.
 It contains no launcher or prebuilt runtime.

 **Start here: [macOS ARM64 status and integration notes](docs/macos-arm64/README.md).**